xvnpw/xvnpw.github.io/content/posts/threat_modelling_with_fabric_framework.v2.md

 ### Co-intelligence

 Ethan Mollick coined this term _co-intelligence_ as a way to describe how LLMs help us in thinking processes.
-I cannot predict the future but have a feeling that LLMs will become tools that help us think and solve problems better; there is no security engineer to replace in companies that don't hire any in the first placeï¿½there are only developers who will do their job better using AI.
+I cannot predict the future but have a feeling that LLMs will become tools that help us think and solve problems better; there is no security engineer to replace in companies that don't hire any in the first place—there are only developers who will do their job better using AI.

 [Code](https://github.com/xvnpw/fabric-stride-threat-model) used in this experiment is published on GitHub.